fastify/fastify/docs/Hooks.md

 <a name="on-close"></a>
 **'onClose'**<br>
-This one is triggered when you call `fastify.close()` to stop the server, and it is useful if you have some [plugins](https://github.com/fastify/fastify/blob/master/docs/Plugins.md) that need a "shutdown" part, such as a connection to a database.<br>
+Triggered when you call `fastify.close()` is invoked to stop the server.
+It is useful when [plugins](https://github.com/fastify/fastify/blob/master/docs/Plugins.md) need a "shutdown" event, such as a connection to a database.<br>
 The first argument is the Fastify instance, the second one the `done` callback.
 ```js
 fastify.addHook('onClose', (instance, done) => {